Scheme Rules for the Nationally Accredited Certification Scheme for Individual Gas Fitting Operatives

 For further guidance, Individuals should refer to Appendix 3 below for any ACS Entry Routes and Changeover Requirements (Guidance Note 8) and/or contact their local Assessment Centre for advice if they are unsure of their category, or the requirements relating to it.

 All Individuals should declare to the Assessment Centre any situation in the past where: they have been deemed incompetent in matters of gas safety; they have had a gas competency certificate or qualification or gas registration withdrawn or they have been dismissed from employment on the grounds of gas safety incompetence.
 A failure to declare any such issues may invalidate any Certification awarded.
+All individuals will agree to maintain confidentiality of all assessment examination materials and will not participate in any fraudulent test-taking activities.

 The Scheme comprises a number of gas-safety related Assessments; Each Assessment is subdivided into elements that reflect the competence that an individual is required to demonstrate in accordance with the Assessment Criteria.
 The Assessment(s) require an Individual to complete practical and/or written assessments dependent on the modules selected.
 Where necessary, individuals may be asked oral questions by an Assessor.